Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/Deploy-with-Terraform.md

 This example demonstrates how to deploy the AMBA ALZ pattern using an existing custom management group hierarchy.

 1. Create the `./lib` directory.
-1. Create the `custom.alz_architecture_definition.json` file.
+1. Create the `custom.alz_architecture_definition.json` file in the lib directory.
 Refer to examples/custom-architecture-definition for a sample.
 1. Adjust the management group names in `custom.alz_architecture_definition.json`.

 ```hcl